ahunter-pythian/typescript-command/README.md

 # typescript-command
-A solution for node.js command-line interfaces written in TypeScript
+A node.js command-line interface written in TypeScript